How much does a Switchblade® cost?

 What keeps the wings retracted in hard cornering?

-The wing actuator is connected to the wing at all times, and in ground mode, is sufficient to prevent the wings from swinging out.
+The wing actuator is connected to the wing at all times and is specifically designed so that while in Drive Mode, the wings are prevented from swinging out.
 Additionally, while driving, the wings will be safely stowed beneath clamshell doors in the belly of the vehicle.

 What happens if the engine quits or you run out of gas while flying?